trijitghosh/LetsGetChecked/README.md

 ## Queries

-**QUERIES.sql** - This file contains some queries which uses the fact and dimension tables
+**QUERIES.sql** - This file contains some queries which uses the fact and dimension tables;
+I made some queries using some fact and dimension tables.
+Since I did not have a BI tool like power BI or tableau, the queries in this file would give a idea of some numbers in the fact table.